GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Beamforming approaches focus on spatial filtering by steering the microphone array to maximize the energy from a specific direction.
 Methods such as the steered response power with phase transform (SRP-PHAT) are commonly employed to construct acoustic energy maps, identifying source directions as peaks in the map.
 Van Veen et al. @van_veen_beamforming_1988 provide a comprehensive overview of beamforming techniques, discussing their applications in spatial filtering and signal enhancement.
-The book by Brandstein et al. @brandstein_microphone_2001 gives a more in-depth exploration of microphone array signal processing.
+The book by Brandstein et al. @brandstein_microphone_2001 explores microphone array signal processing more in-depth.
 While effective in simple environments, beamforming techniques struggle with real-world conditions involving diffuse noise and multiple overlapping sources.

 Subspace methods such as #acr("MUSIC") @schmidt_multiple_1986 and #acr("ESPRIT") @roy_esprit-estimation_1989 rely on the decomposition of the microphone covariance matrix to estimate signal and noise subspaces.